 - Remember that some of what annoys you the most today may be the things you love the most about him later in life.

 - Think about what you hope he will say about you at the end of your life, and be that kind of wife now.

 One of my favorite books on marriage is What’s It Like to be Married to Me… and Other Dangerous Questions by Linda Dillow.
 Some other books I’ve loved for my marriage are The 5 Love Languages by Gary Chapman and Love and Respect by Emerson Eggerich.
 Also, watch for Men Who Love Fierce Women: The Power of Servant Leadership in Your Marriage by LeRoy and Kimberly Wagner.
 Powerful book and it releases September 6!

 What about you?
-Any great resources you can recommend for making marriages stronger?
+What are things you wish you knew earlier in your marriage?
+And do you have any great resources you can recommend for making marriages stronger?